-Even if you didn’t select Milan as one of the key destinations of your Italian tour, you may likely pass through its airport or its station, so why not spending one day in Milan?
-In case you decide to do so, here is a (pretty extensive!) walking itinerary, designed to cover Milan main highlights (click on the image to use the interactive Google map).
+Even if you don’t have time to sleep there, you may likely pass through its airport or its station, so why not spending one day in Milan?
+In case you decide to do so, here is a (pretty extensive!) walking itinerary, designed to cover in one day Milan main highlights (click on the image to use the interactive Google map).

-Start your Milan in one day walk in Piazza del Duomo, with a Cappuccino.
+Start your Milan in one day walking tour in Piazza del Duomo, with a Cappuccino.
 Best place: the food hall on top of Rinascente department store, for breathtaking views of Duomo’s spires.

 From Duomo square cross the majestic glass-roofed Galleria Vittorio Emanuele II (one of the world’s most glamorous and oldest shopping malls – it was built in 1867) and get to Piazza della Scala, where you can see the world’s most famous opera house.
 For a typical snack, grab a “Panzerotto” (delicious fried pastry triangle stuffed with tomato and oozing mozzarella) at Luini (via Santa Radegonda 16, just behind Rinascente).